 Another way to increase your daily standing time VS daily sitting time is to get a desk that makes working while standing easy.

-I suggest adjustable height desks to help you build that habit.
+I suggest adjustable height desks to build that habit.
 These desks easily convert between standing and sitting.
 Making it easier to stand up and work for a few minutes before lowering the desk and returning to work as normal.

 What has your experience been with standing vs sitting?

-Do you beliee that the differences between standing vs sitting are as dramatic as the research suggests?
+Do you believe that the differences between standing vs sitting are as dramatic as the research suggests?
 Have you moved from a regular desk to a stand-capable desk?
 If so, how was your experience?